Updated: September 1, 2020 - 1 pm

 |Dec 1||Last day to drop courses and get 100% refund.|

 |Dec 2-Jan 5||5% of tuition withheld for any dropped courses or sections.|

 |Jan 6-21||10% of tuition withheld for any dropped courses or sections.|

 |Jan 21||Last day to withdraw from a course and get a fee reduction or refund.|

 For a full list of important registration dates, visit the Dates and deadlines page.

-The current tuition fee payment deadline is Tuesday, September 29, 2020 for the Fall 2020 semester.
+The tuition fee payment deadline is Thursday, January 21, 2021 for the winter 2021 semester.

 Due to the COVID-19 pandemic, the Office of the Registrar is providing services online or by phone only; in-person services are currently unavailable.
 Tuition payments can be made through online banking.
 More information on how to pay is available on the registration website.

 The COVID-19 pandemic may cause unanticipated challenges related to your health, family care, or work.
 UFV is committed to being as flexible as possible.
 If you need to withdraw from a course because of pandemic-related reasons, use the Appeal for Late Withdrawal form to request your partial tuition refund.
 You will need to indicate which courses you are withdrawing from and provide supporting documentation.
 For more information on the refund process, visit the Withdrawals and refunds section of the registration website.